bradfrost/design-system-questionnaire/README.md

 ---------------

 # Contributing
 - **Who can contribute to the design system?** - Can every user directly contribute patterns or modifications to the design system's components and guidelines?
-Or is it on lockdown and only managed by a .
-On the spectrum from wipe open to lockdown, where does your design system stand?
+Or is it only managed by a select few?
+On the spectrum from wipe open to complete lockdown, where does your design system stand?
 - **What does the contributing process look like?** - Pull requests?
 Simple feature requests?
 Prototypes?
+What process should people expect to follow in order to propose fixing a bug, extending a pattern, adding a new
-See [modifying patterns](http://atomicdesign.bradfrost.com/chapter-5/#making-changes-to-patterns)
+See [modifying patterns](http://atomicdesign.bradfrost.com/chapter-5/#making-changes-to-patterns) for more info.

 ---------------

 # Style Guide
 - **Where does the style guide live?** - The style guide (the container that houses the guts of the design system) should live at an easy-to-access and easy-to-remember URL.
 - **Is your style guide publicly accessible?** (Yes, no, maybe, eventually).
 Making a style guide public [has many benefits](http://atomicdesign.bradfrost.com/chapter-5/#make-it-public).
-- **Are you using a [pattern library tool](http://styleguides.io/tools.html) to house your style guide?** -
+- **Are you using a [pattern library tool](http://styleguides.io/tools.html) to house your style guide?** - What tech is your style guide built on?
+What's its relationship to the